SharinaS/Cloud-Engineering-Fundamentals/vpc.md

 You must also specify an Elastic IP address to associate with the NAT gateway when you create it.
 The Elastic IP address cannot be changed after you associate it with the NAT Gateway.

 An Elastic IP address is a property of network interfaces.
+An Elastic IP address is a reserved public IP address that you can assign to any EC2 instance in a particular region, until you choose to release it.

-More info on elastic IP addresses:
+When you associate an Elastic IP address with an EC2 instance, it replaces the default public IP address.

 Associate an Elastic IP address with any instance or network interface for any VPC in your account.
 With an Elastic IP address, you can mask the failure of an instance by rapidly remapping the address to another instance in your VPC.

-Note that the advantage of associating the Elastic IP address with the network interface instead of directly with the instance is that you can move all the attributes of the network interface from one instance to another in a single step.
+Note that the advantage of associating the Elastic IP address with the network interface instead of directly with the instance is that **you can move all the attributes of the network interface from one instance to another in a single step**.

-Billing:
+Elastic IP Address Billing:

 * To ensure efficient use of Elastic IP addresses, we impose a small hourly charge when they aren't associated with a running instance, or when they are associated with a stopped instance or an unattached network interface.
 While your instance is running, you aren't charged for one Elastic IP address associated with the instance, but you are charged for any additional Elastic IP addresses associated with the instance.

-### Example
+### Nat Gateway Example
 Your instance is in the private subnet, it has a route in the Route Table to the NAT Gateway in the public instance.
 When your instance runs a yum update, it goes to the Nat Gateway, then traverses out.

-### Billing
+### Nat Gateway Billing

 NAT gateway hourly usage and data processing rates apply.
 Amazon EC2 charges for data transfer also apply

-### Make a Gateway
+## Make a Nat Gateway

 Go to VPC > Vitual Private Cloud > NAT Gateways.